ahayashi/hclib-actor/doc/markdowns/tools/craypat.md

 ## Collecting hardware performance counters (HWPC)

-The Performance Application Programming Interface (PAPI) allows you to programmatically collect hardware performance counters in your code.
+The Performance Application Programming Interface (PAPI) allows you to programmatically collect hardware performance counters (HWPC) in your code.
+While the user is supposed to manually insert PAPI routines to specify what HWPCs are measured and when to start/stop measuing them, CrayPat allows the user to just specify HWPC name(s) in an environment variable.
+Here are the steps to collect HWPCs with CrayPat:

 ### Step 1: Find available hardware counters
 Available hardware counters can be find by `papi_avail`.